Speech Therapy Evaluation and Treatment

 Is any special preparation needed?

-A prescription from a medical provider (i.e., pediatrician, sub-specialist) is required to initiate scheduling the evaluation.
+A prescription from a medical provider (i.e., your pediatrician or a sub-specialist) is required to initiate scheduling the evaluation.

 What are the risk factors?